 written by Ann Noble

 w/ Ann Noble, Bruce Campbell, Jerome Scott, Brett Mariott, Fred D. Scott

 Not to be confused with the The Sins of Rachel Cade (1961), this is a trashy, super-cheap melodrama filmed in Texturetone and edited with garden shears.
 It opens with a hot guy on a motorcycle riding into town and ends, happily it seems, with two hot guys on a motorcycle riding off into the sunset.
-The plot in between, centering on Rachel (Noble), is a disjointed blur—like a soap opera exploded.
-Big-hipped and overly made-up, Rachel is a horny middle-aged mother who’ll seduce any man including her gay son (Campbell).
+The plot in between, centering on Rachel (Ann Noble), is a disjointed blur—like a soap opera exploded.
+Big-hipped and overly made-up, Rachel is a horny middle-aged mother who’ll seduce any man including her gay son (Bruce Campbell—not the Evil Dead star).
 Fontaine directed some of the first beefcake flicks, called posing-pouch films, with titles like In the Days of Greek Gods (1958) and Muscles from Outer Space (1962).
 His film from 1970, I Am Curious Gay, is at this point not to be found.
 But we have Sins of Rachel, written by its oddball star.
 And I’m glad.
 It deserves a certain kind of patience, however, that Trash Cinema or Queer Cinema fans may more easily muster.

 The Slums of Beverly Hills (1998) dir.
 Tamara Jenkins